 - Contains Long Lasting vitamin C

 This brand has over 150 years of experience!
 And they have a great strategy – the simpler the better.
-Remember the ‘ugly’ pellets that we’ve talked about earlier?
 These pellets really don’t look appealing to a human’s eye.
-But who cares, if the guinea pigs love them?
+But it doesn’t matter if the guinea pigs adore them.

 Moreover, the pellets are fortified with all the necessary minerals and vitamins (including long-lasting vitamin C).
-Well, the price of these pellets will surely make you happy.
+The price of these pellets will surely make you happy.

 - ESSENTIAL INGREDIENTS FOR A HEALTHY, ACTIVE LIFESTYLE: Made with high fiber Oxbow Timothy Hay to support healthy digestion

 - SUPPORTS IMMUNE SYSTEM HEALTH: Made with stabilized Vitamin C and antioxidants to support the immune system health of your guinea pig

 - PERFECT FOR PICKY EATERS: Uniform pellets prevent selective feeding

 - FORTIFIED FOOD: Fortified with vitamins and minerals for optimum health

 - VETERINARIAN RECOMMENDED: Formulated with the guidance of top veterinarians and nutritionists